jhipster/generator-jhipster-react-native/readme.md

 ignite new SampleApp --boilerplate ignite-jhipster
 ```

-Answer the prompts (choose your JHipster auth type, search engine, and any plugins you want) and wait for the project to finish generation.
+Answer the prompts (enter the path to your JHipster app and choose any plugins you want) and wait for the project to finish generation.

 The generator will create a new directory containing the project.
 It also sets up the Android and iOS app directories.

+After generating, you can use the [entity generator and other commands]((docs/generators-and-plugins.md)).

 [npm-image]: https://img.shields.io/npm/v/ignite-jhipster.svg
 [npm-url]: https://npmjs.org/package/ignite-jhipster